Abel13/JavaCalculator/README.md

 ### Installation

-_Below is an example of how to install and setting up the app:_
+_Below is an example of how to install and setting up the app_

+_You should replace [user] with your own Windows username path_

 1. Clone the repo
    ```sh
    git clone https://github.com/Abel13/JavaCalculator.git
    ```
-   _You should replace [user] with your own Windows username path_
 2. Run

 ```sh